KennethDoerflein/ESP32Clock/README.md

   - [ ] Add option to reset to defaults to the web interface.
   - [x] Implement WiFi network scanning for easier setup.
   - [ ] Improve TOD and seconds centering
+  - [ ] Improve lag when trying to leave wifi page due to scanning

 - [ ] **Settings Management:**
   - [ ] **Display Options:**